 "What about my mouth, ears, and eyeballs?
 I think I'm hemorrhaging from those areas as well," I growled my sarcastic response through gritted teeth.
 I could hear the sound of laughter rumbling inside of my behemoth friend, which indicated to me that he simply did not care.

 Grant spent the remainder of the day casting, sharpening, and polishing the dagger.
 The following morning the blade would be taken to a local artisan for hilting.
 It wouldn't be long before the completed dagger would grant me access into the Underlands, where I would finally acquire the golden Blade of Bastet.
 After a quick tussle with two jackal-headed demons, of course.
+Chapter 15 M other of tits!"
+Grant's panicked cursing reverberated down the cavernous corridor.
+I paused as my friend came dashing down the passageway after me.
+In the light of my torch, I saw Grant's horrified eyes.
+"A throng of mutant demon frogs is headed our way, lads!
+I suggest we make haste!""GURGLE-MURGLE!" echoed a bubbly battle cry far down the passageway behind us.

 "MURKLETS?!"
 Eli hollered with utter disbelief.
 "How could you allow yourself to be spotted by murklets of all things?
 They're relentless!"